phunterlau/phunterlau.github.io/_posts/2021-07-16-lstm_dga_is_wrong.md

 ### LSTM looks more "deep learning"

-In late 2016, Endgame (now Elastic) researchers developed a simple LSTM that uses the order of occurrence of adjacent characters in a domain name as input to build a classification model; in 2018, the article Duc Tran et al "A LSTM-based framework for handling multiclass imbalance in DGA botnet detection" presents an improvement on unbalanced classification, as well as the open source code LSTM.
-MI has been mentioned numerous times in the industry.
-Both are based on this simple LSTM network structure (from endgame's open-source code and LSTM.
-MI makes use of the same).
+In late 2016, Endgame (now Elastic) researchers developed a simple LSTM that uses the order of occurrence of adjacent characters in a domain name as input to build a classification model; in 2018, the article Duc Tran et al "A LSTM-based framework for handling multiclass imbalance in DGA botnet detection" presents an improvement on unbalanced classification, as well as the open source code LSTM.MI has been mentioned numerous times in the industry.
+Both are based on this simple LSTM network structure (from endgame's open-source code and LSTM.MI makes use of the same).

 ```
 def build_model(max_features, maxlen):